 Like many British and Irish players in the Football League, Harry Arter used to think he was as good as some of the foreign stars being signed by top Premier League clubs.
 Then Bournemouth were promoted…

-Few people would disagree that the influx from overseas over the past 20 years has improved the standard of the English domestic game, but there are still plenty that believe many of the imports are no better than the homegrown players they’ve replaced.
+Few people would disagree that the influx from overseas over the past 20 years has improved the overall standard of the English domestic game, but there are still plenty who believe many of the imports are no better than the homegrown players they’ve replaced.

 It is also often suggested that players and managers from the British Isles would do just as good a job as their foreign counterparts if given the opportunity at a top club.

 It was something Arter used to wonder about when he was playing in League One and the Championship for Bournemouth, but having since worked his way to the top flight it’s an opinion he’s now quick to dismiss.